jlinoff/pam/README.md

 Here are the steps to build PAM.

 1. `git clone https://github.com/jlinoff/pam.git`
-1. `make init`
+1. `make` or `make init`
-   * This installs the python test infrastructure including pylenium as well as bootstrap.
+   * This installs the python test infrastructure including pylenium as well as bootstrap 5.
    * It also creates the `www/js/version.js` file and the help.
 1. `make run`